Key World Initiative Nutrition - Food systems

 • Jamie Bride, University of Montpellier, France.
 Expertise: Omega-3, Click chemistry, Confocal imaging, Cytometry, Inflammation, Arrhythmias

-• Minghao (Marco) Ning, Dalian University of Science and Technology, China.
-Expertise: Consumer behavior in agricultural economics, Behavioral preferences in food and agriculture, Sustainable agricultural practices
+• Minghao (Marco) Ning, Dalian University of Technology, China.
+Expertise: Consumer behavior in agricultural economics, Behavioral preferences regarding food and agriculture, Sustainable agricultural practices

 • Caroline N’Gomange Maro, University of Arizona, United States.
 Expertise: Horticulture, Plant Breeding, Plant Microbiology, Microbiology

 • Virginie Drolet-Labelle, Laval University, Quebec City, Canada.
-Expertise: Nutrition, Public Health, Sustainability, Sugary Drinks
+Expertise: Nutrition, Public Health, Sustainability, Sugary Beverages

 • Julieth Uriza, Utrecht University, Netherlands.
 Expertise: Nutrition, Food Science, Public Policy, Epidemiology, Regulatory Affairs